ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

 ![tulostus sivun sisällöksi](img/sivunsisalloksi.png)

 In practice, software outputs are usually collected in their own functions, which are called as a result of some event, for example pressing a button on a web page.
-This printing method requires the understandig of function and a document object model concepts, so it will not be discussed further in this context.
+This printing method requires the understanding of function and a document object model concepts, so it will not be discussed further in this context.

 From now on, the examples use mostly the console printing option, the `console.log()` method.